3 face murder charges in deadly 1993 LA apartment fire

-LOS ANGELES (AP) — Prosecutors say three people have been charged with murder in connection with a 1993 apartment building fire that killed 10 people, including seven children.
+LOS ANGELES (AP) — Three alleged gang members who prosecutors say set a 1993 fire to retaliate against a building manager’s attempt to quell drug sales have been charged with murder in connection with the blaze that tore through a Los Angeles apartment building filled with poor immigrants, killing seven children, three women and two late-term fetuses.

-The Los Angeles County district attorney’s office says Ramiro Valerio, Joseph Monge and Johanna Lopez were charged Tuesday with 12 counts of murder and other charges.
+Ramiro Valerio, 43, of Palmdale, and Joseph Monge, 41, of Montebello were arrested Feb.
+3. Along with Johanna Lopez, 51, they were charged Tuesday with 12 counts of murder and other charges, according to the Los Angeles County district attorney’s office.
+The three were expected to be arraigned Tuesday afternoon, and it wasn’t immediately clear if they had attorneys who could comment on the allegations.

-Ten people, including two pregnant women, were killed in the May 1993 fire in the Westlake district.
-Court papers show two of the murder charges relate to the women’s unborn fetuses.
+The May 3, 1993, fire was set as revenge after a new apartment manager tried to stop rampant drug dealing in the building, according to authorities.
+Prosecutors said that as the manager was moving into a second-floor apartment in the three-story, 40-unit apartment building in Los Angeles’ Westlake neighborhood, someone set her mattress — which was left in the hallway — ablaze, causing fire and smoke to spread throughout the apartment complex.

 Most Read Stories